AIDS Dementia Complex

 - Feelings of indifference or apathy

-- Slowness or difficulty with normal activities (eg, eating, writing)
+- Slowness or difficulty with normal activities, such as eating or writing

 Stages 3 and 4 (Severe and End Stage)